 *A clear example of, in the words of Thomas Pynchon, ‘unshaped freedom being rationalized into movement only in straight lines and at right angles and a progressive reduction of choices, until the final turn through the final gate that leads to the killing floor’ (Against the Day, 2006, p11).

-**An example of fake history.
+**A clear example of fake history.

 ***Why are there far fewer pubs in the UK than there used to be?
 The reasons are manifold and well-understood: housing market pressures; the smoking ban; changing demographics; cheap supermarket booze; and, perhaps most importantly, the greed of Rupert Murdoch.
-Recently, in a conversation about Cardiff’s disappearing drinking establishments, a taxi driver told me about a place he used to pick the staff up from.
+Recently, in a conversation about Cardiff’s disappearing drinking establishments, a taxi driver told me about a pub he used to pick the staff up from.
 It was on the verge of shutting down, according to the duty manager, because the owners couldn’t keep up the payments on the Sky Sports package.
-The pub was paying, I shit you absolutely not, £600 a week.
+They were paying, I shit you absolutely not, £600 a week.
 In case you’re too shocked to think, I’ve done the maths for you: that’s more than £30,000 a year.
 The effects of Murdoch’s social impoverishment of British society are akin to the damage that his Zimbabwean counterpart has done to his country’s economy.

 ****You may be able to buy a paper copy of the Telegraph from Roman newspaper kiosks, it’s never occurred to me to enquire.
 There’s always ‘Il Giornale’.